 Dementia, a progressive brain condition, leads to a gradual decrease in the ability to participate in daily activities.
 Alzheimer’s disease is the most well-known type of dementia.
 Dementia not only affects the person with the condition, but also those who care for them.
 Eventually, people with dementia require full time care.
 As the population ages, more and more families will be facing these challenges.

 Fortunately, there are a growing number of resources available for families coping with dementia.
-The Southern Maine Agency on Aging’s Partners in Caring Program (PIC), for example, may help with the cost of respite care for people who are taking care of family members or friends with Alzheimer’s disease or other forms of dementia.
-Learn more about our Partners in Caring Program.
+The Southern Maine Agency on Aging’s Caregiver Respite Program (formerlly known as Partners in Caring Program), for example, may help with the cost of respite care for people who are taking care of family members or friends with Alzheimer’s disease or other forms of dementia.
+Learn more about our Caregive Respite Program.